awsdocs/amazon-s3-userguide/doc_source/access-control-best-practices.md

 **Access control lists**
 As a general rule, we recommend that you use S3 bucket policies or IAM policies for access control\.
 Amazon S3 ACLs are the original access control mechanism in Amazon S3 that predates IAM\.
 If you already use S3 ACLs and you find them sufficient, there is no need to change\.
 However, certain access control scenarios require the use of ACLs\.
 For example, when a bucket owner wants to grant permission to objects, but not all objects are owned by the bucket owner, the object owner must first grant permission to the bucket owner\.
 This is done using an object ACL\.

-A majority of modern use cases in Amazon S3 no longer require the use of ACLs, and we recommend that you disable ACLs except in unusual circumstances where you need to control access for each object individually\.
+A majority of modern use cases in Amazon S3 no longer require the use of ACLs, and we recommend that you disable ACLs except in unusual circumstances where you must control access for each object individually\.
 With Object Ownership, you can disable ACLs and rely on policies for access control\.
 When you disable ACLs, you can easily maintain a bucket with objects uploaded by different AWS accounts\.
 You, as the bucket owner, own all the objects in the bucket and can manage access to them using policies\.

 **Important**
 If your bucket uses the bucket owner enforced setting for S3 Object Ownership, you must use policies to grant access to your bucket and the objects in it\.
 Requests to set ACLs or update ACLs fail and return the `AccessControlListNotSupported` error code\.
 Requests to read ACLs are still supported\.